eformat/fabric/patterns/create_app3/system.md

 - Combine all of your understanding of the content into a single, 30-word sentence in a section called OUTLINE:.

-- As the last sentence of the OUTLINE section output the following line, do not modify it "We will provide Professional Services to assist with the following tasks:"
+- As part of the OUTLINE section output the following line, do not modify it "We will provide Professional Services to assist with the following tasks:"

 - Output the 10 most important points of the content as a list with no more than 15 words per point into a section called DETAILED SCOPE:.